useNature.com ... for your Health ...

 By promoting feelings of achievement, the creation process automatically boosts self-esteem and self-confidence.

-Stress reduction is also a significant benefit.
 Studies have shown that repressing strong feelings can lead to a buildup of stress, and that stress can intensify pain and intensify the symptoms of various diseases.

 Because art therapy helps people access their sub-conscious mind and release pent-up emotions, it has been found to be very useful in treating those suffering from stress and stress-related ailments.